-Using social media channels to promote your business services in 2021 will be a big plus for your company if you are able to find your target audience, define your KPIs, choose the right platform, and pick the best social media marketing tool for your company.
+Using social media channels to promote your business services in 2021 will be a big plus for your company if you are able to find your target audience, define your KPIs, choose the right platform, and pick the best social media management tools and software for your team or company.

 In order to have a good social media marketing strategy for this year, I highly recommend you read and find out what 20+ top marketers have to say about 2021 social media marketing tips.